habitat-sh/on-prem-builder/docs-chef-io/content/habitat/on_prem_builder/packages/bootstrap_core_packages.md

 ## Bootstrap Builder in an online environment

 Chef Habitat Builder on-prem doesn't include any pre-installed package sets.
-You need to upload packages to populate your Builder instance.
+You need to upload packages to populate Habitat Builder deployment.
 To help bootstrap your on-prem Builder with core packages, you can install the `habitat/pkg-sync` package.
-This package downloads packages from the public [SaaS Builder](https://bldr.habitat.sh) and then uploads them in bulk to your on-prem Builder instance.
+This package downloads packages from the public [SaaS Builder](https://bldr.habitat.sh) and then uploads them in bulk to your Habitat Builder deployment.

 To bootstrap on-prem Habitat Builder with a full set of stable core packages, run: